 To increase awareness of scleroderma—an autoimmune disease that has no known cause or cure—we knew education had to be a critical element of the campaign.
-With that, we pitched the idea of a strong call to action throughout Scleroderma Awareness Month: taking a pledge to tell at least one person about the disease.
-We cross promoted on the partners’ Facebook and Twitter channels, as well as a digital billboard in Times Square—on which our messaging was displayed for 738 hours that month.
-The pledge lived on a microsite Brogan created, has been a feature of the campaign every year.
+So we pitched the idea of a strong call to action throughout Scleroderma Awareness Month: taking a pledge to tell at least one person about the disease.
+The pledge, which lives on a microsite Brogan created, has been a feature of the campaign every year.
 To date, 2,194 supporters have signed it.

 St. John Health, a nine-hospital health system, needed a strong, unifying brand.
 The hospital needed a greater emotional connection to its audience and an increased brand differentiation to set them apart in the extremely competitive Southeastern Michigan marketplace.

 We promoted positive awareness of St. John Health and their dedication to treat the whole person: body, mind and spirit.
 Our poignant TV and radio spots made listeners cry, but it also made them call—along with increased physician referral volumes, we significantly increased web/call center traffic.
 But the best results of this campaign was that it saved at least one life we know for sure.
 The powerful TV commercial inspired Brogan Managing Partner, Ellyn Davidson, to do a self exam which led to her early detection of breast cancer.
 She is now a proud survivor.